Naman1199github/Naman1199github/README.md

 - 👋 Hi, I’m Naman.
 - 👀 I’m interested in Coding.
-I likw to take new challenges every time.
+I like to take new challenges every time.
 - 🌱 I’m currently pursuing my b.tech from NITUK.
 - 📫 How to reach me- contact no. 9694467910